-- If medically necessary, more days may be allowed up to a maximum of 42 days per calendar year as determined to be medically necessary and when preauthorized by CHP+. - Medical foods - CHP+ covers medical foods for home use for metabolic disorders. - Covered medical foods must be prescribed by your provider. - CHP+ covers medical foods that are appropriate for inherited enzymatic disorders involved in the metabolism of amino, organic, and fatty acids.
+- CHP+ covers medical foods for home use for metabolic disorders. - Covered medical foods must be prescribed by your provider. - o CHP+ covers medical foods that are appropriate for inherited enzymatic disorders involved in the metabolism of amino, organic, and fatty acids.
 This includes phenylketonuria, maternal phenylketonuria, maple syrup urine disease, tyrosinemia, homocystinuria, histidinemia, urea cycle disorders, hyperlysinemia, glutaric acidemias, methylmalonic acidemia, and propionic acidemia. - This benefit does not include medical foods for members with lactose or soy intolerance. - Other medical nutrition.
-The following are also covered services: - Members with a diagnosis of diabetes inpatient nutrition counseling, outpatient nutrition and self-management training, and follow-up visits for members diagnosed as diabetic. - Members in hospice care nutrition assessment, counseling, and support, such as intravenous feeding, hyperalimentation, and enteral feeding. - Formulas for metabolic disorders, total parenteral nutrition, enteral nutrition and nutrition products, and formula for gastrostomy tubes are covered for documented medical needs.
+The following are also covered services: - Members with a diagnosis of diabetes inpatient nutrition counseling, outpatient nutrition and self-management training, and follow-up visits for members diagnosed as diabetic. - Members in hospice care nutrition assessment, counseling, and support, such as intravenous feeding, hyperalimentation, and enteral feeding. - o Formulas for metabolic disorders, total parenteral nutrition, enteral nutrition and nutrition products, and formula for gastrostomy tubes are covered for documented medical needs.
 This includes attainment of normal growth and development.
 Enteral formula is covered under the home health care benefit.
 Payment for formula must be preauthorized.
 It will be considered only if there is a gastrointestinal disorder (including the oral cavity) or malabsorption syndrome.
 Or a condition that affects growth pattern or the normal absorption of nutrition.
 Cost of pumps, tubing and other supplies for administration of formulas given by tube or vein are included. - Nutrition assessment and therapy for infants and children requiring special formulas, feeding by enteral tube or by parenteral route, or with documented medical need.
 This includes attainment of normal growth and development including growth failure. - Feeding appliances and feeding evaluation that are medically necessary in conditions where oral/esophageal condition make normal food intake inadequate.

 - Obesity/overweight nutrition assessment and therapy using pediatric weight management standards.
 Obesity is defined as great than the 95th percentile weight for height.
-Or it is defined as greater than 95th percent body mass index (BMI) for age (using the CDC/NCHS Growth Grids). - Nutrition assessment and therapy when medically indicated, including, but not limited to, conditions such as spina bifida, cystic fibrosis, cerebral palsy, dysphagia, cleft lip/palate, foods allergies and intolerance, hyperlipoproteinemia, seizure disorders, eating disorders, congenital heart disease, renal failure, cancer, AIDS, Prader-Willi Syndrome, and Rett Syndrome. - Human breast milk from a milk bank.
+Or it is defined as greater than 95th percent body mass index (BMI) for age (using the CDC/NCHS Growth Grids). - Nutrition assessment and therapy when medically indicated, including, but not limited to, conditions such as spina bifida, cystic fibrosis, cerebral palsy, dysphagia, cleft lip/palate, foods allergies and intolerance, hyperlipoproteinemia, seizure disorders, eating disorders, congenital heart disease, renal failure, cancer, AIDS, Prader-Willi Syndrome, and Rett Syndrome. - o Human breast milk from a milk bank.
 This is when it is required for the survival of the infant.
 Breastfeeding equipment such as breast pumps and supplemental nutrition system (SNS) when a fragile infant's growth is failing, and it is considered in the best interest of the infant to continue breastfeeding.